ZhitianHou/zhitianhou.github.io/_pages/about.md

 # 🔥 News
+- *2025.09*: &nbsp;🎉🎉 Our paper "InfiMed: Low-Resource Medical MLLMs with Advancing Understanding and Reasoning" has been published on [arXiv](https://arxiv.org/abs/2505.23867).
 - *2025.09*: &nbsp;🎉🎉 Our paper "Large Language Models Meet Legal Artificial Intelligence: A Survey" has been published on [arXiv](https://arxiv.org/abs/2509.09969).
 - *2025.07*: &nbsp;🎉🎉 Our paper "QCSH: Quantization Controlled Semantic Hashing for Effective Similar Text Search" has been accepted to **IEEE SMC Conference 2025**.
-- *2025.05*: &nbsp;🎉🎉 Our paper "Infi-Med: Low-Resource Medical MLLMs with Robust Reasoning Evaluation" has been published on [arXiv](https://arxiv.org/abs/2505.23867).
 - *2025.04*: &nbsp;🎉🎉 Our paper "KnowJudge: A Knowledge-Driven Framework for Legal Judgment Prediction" has been accepted to **CogSci 2025**.
 - *2022.10*: &nbsp;🎉🎉 Our paper "Homogeneous ensemble models for predicting infection levels and mortality of COVID-19 patients: Evidence from China" has been accepted to **Digital Health**.